JuanCarniglia/video_analytics_example/README.md

 * Detect People
 * Marks Safe / Danger zones
 * Detects a sliding door opening
+* Detect a person crashing againts the window

 Everytime an event (Person / Door) is generated, it sends this information via HTTP POST to an API Layer.